nofitnessforpurpose/TopSlotBatterySaverBasic/README.md

 Where Coin Cells are used the following guidance may be of assistance:
 Guidance:
-- Do not allow children to handle batteries
+- Keep batteries away from children
 - Always install the batteries correctly as per instructions
 - Ensure that the contact points are clean and conductive
 - Do not mix different types of battery